neyaznafiz/system-disk-info-collector/README.md

 - Call the function using snake case. ( `drive_name` )

 ### **Example**
-We are printing here the total capacity information about the disk drive of a system.
+We are printing here the total capacity information about the disk drive of a windows system.

 *cargo.toml*
 ```